Diana, Princess of Wales: Finances

-Following her death, Diana left a £21 million estate, "netting £17 million after estate taxes", which were left in the hands of trustees, her mother, and her sister, Lady Sarah.
-The will was signed in June 1993, but Diana had it modified in February 1996 to remove the name of her personal secretary from the list of trustees and have her sister replace him.
+Following her death, Diana left a £21 million estate, "netting £17 million after estate taxes", which were left in the hands of trustees, her mother, and her sister Sarah.
+The will was signed in June 1993, but Diana had it modified in February 1996 to remove the name of her personal secretary from the list of trustees and have Sarah replace him.
 After applying personal and inheritance taxes, a net estate of £12.9 million was left to be distributed among the beneficiaries.
 Her two sons subsequently inherited the majority of her estate.
-Each of them was left with £6.5 million which was invested and gathered substantial interest, and an estimated £10 million was given to each son upon turning 30 years old in 2012 and 2014 respectively.
-Many of Diana's possessions were initially left in the care of her brother who put them on show in Althorp twice a year until they were returned to the princes.
+Each of them was left with £6.5 million, which was invested and gathered substantial interest, and an estimated £10 million was given to each son upon turning 30 years old in 2012 and 2014 respectively.
+Many of Diana's possessions were initially left in the care of her brother, who put them on show in Althorp twice a year until they were returned to Diana's sons.
 They were also put on display in American museums and as of 2011 raised two million dollars for charities.
-Among the objects were her dresses and suits along with numerous family paintings, jewels and two diamond tiaras.
-Diana's engagement ring and her yellow gold watch were given to Harry and William, respectively.
-The brothers eventually exchanged mementos and William later passed the ring to his wife, Catherine Middleton.
-The ownership of Diana's wedding dress was also given to her sons.
+Among the objects were her dresses and suits along with numerous family paintings and jewels.
+Diana's engagement ring and her yellow gold watch were given to William and Harry, respectively.
+William later passed the ring to his wife, Catherine Middleton.
+Her wedding dress was also given to her sons.